david-commit/PataBoda/README.md

 + [Authors Info](#author-Info)

 ## Description
+PataBoda is an asset financing platform that provides loans to entrepreneurs and low-income earners, thus enabling them to acquire bodabodas with affordable down payments and low interest rates.

 ## Problem Statement
 <p>Asset financing has been a challenge for small businesses and even for individuals to improve their livelihoods.
 Unemployment is a significant issue in Kenya which stacks the metrics toward poverty as a result of lack of income.
 Businesses on the other hand pay hefty amounts of money to deliver their products through third parties thus significantly reducing their profit margin.
 Therefore, there is a need to bridge the gap that exists in the mass transportation and mobility sector in Kenya.</p>